MTstateIntroStats/IntroStatTextbook/docs/06-inference-num.md

 <!-- TODO: Add vocab words to this chapter. -->

+::: {.chapterintro}
-\BeginKnitrBlock{chapterintro}<div class="chapterintro">Focusing now on statistical inference for quantitative data, we will revisit and expand upon the foundational aspects of hypothesis testing from Section \@ref(inf-foundations).
+Focusing now on statistical inference for quantitative data, we will revisit and expand upon the foundational aspects of hypothesis testing from Section \@ref(inf-foundations).

 The important data structure for this chapter is a quantitative response variable (that is, the outcome is numerical).
 The three data structures we detail are: